jaypyles/obsidian-to-bookstack/README.md

 or you may choose to use whatever secret manager you want, like Doppler, so long as it sets those environment variables.

-Make sure to setup a conf.toml in the root of your project, example:
+Make sure to setup a conf.toml in ~/.config/obsidian_to_bookstack, example:

 ```toml
 [wiki]